meyfa/CobolCraft/README.md

 ## Features

-The following features are already working:
+The following features are already implemented:

 - [X] infinite terrain generation and dynamic chunk loading
 - [X] persisting world and player data to disk